 Common cause of RV fires.

-THE PICTURES ABOVE WERE TAKEN ON THE ROOF OF A NEW JERSEY PARKING GARAGE.
+THE ROOF OF A N.J.
+PARKING GARAGE.
 ELECTRIC CARS CHARGING DIRECTLY UNDER ENERGIZED SOLAR PANELS THAT SUPPLY THE PLUG-IN CHARGING STATIONS.

 CNG TRANSIT BUSES, TRACTOR TRAILERS, RV'S,